TechJunkie is a BOX20 Media Company

 The UI design keeps menus and navigation simple, and categories populate quickly if your Wi-Fi network is up to the task.
 Streaming is fast and mostly buffer-free.
 Again, much of your experience using the platform will depend on your network, though the app itself seems very smooth indeed.

-Megabox HD looks and feels like the other options on this list and has no distinctive features that make it stand out.
-However, that also means it has no glaring issues.
-The design is simple and effective, content is quickly populated, and the range of content available is huge.
+Megabox HD looks and feels like the other options on this list.
+It has a user-friendly UI and a solid selection of content.
+The design is simple and effective, and the app loads content quickly.
 Streaming is smooth and seamless, as long as your connection is up to the task.

 Popcorn Time is still the king of the castle when it comes to streaming, yet with competitors snapping at its heels, that lead isn’t as assured as it once was.

-The design is simple, and the UI is uncluttered.
-The content is front and center.
+The design is simple and the UI is uncluttered.
+The content is front and center, making browsing a breeze.
 Category browsing is intuitive and straightforward.
 The search function is quite fast, too, and you can stream it to your Chromecast in more than one way, making it easy to use on a variety of platforms.

 Crackle is another well-established movie and TV streaming service with a couple of standout features.
 It does what many other apps in this list do: play movies and TV shows for free in high quality.
 However, the app also allows you to save favorites and create playlists, which is a nice bonus for binge-watching your favorite TV shows or for keeping track of where you are in a series.